Sky Tonight

 Angular diameter"

-This section provides an interactive projection of the solar system, illustrating the relative positions of 414P/STEREO, Earth, and the Sun throughout the year.
-By sliding the image left or right, you can change the day of the year, observing how the positions of 414P/STEREO and Earth shift in their orbits around the Sun.
+This interactive projection shows the current positions of 414P/STEREO, Earth, and the Sun in the Solar System.
+By sliding the image left or right, you can change the day of the year and see how 414P/STEREO and Earth move along their orbits around the Sun.

 Finder Chart for 414P/STEREO